 Marymount School children First Communion at St Joseph's will be Saturday 17 October 2020 at 11:00am.

-2020 First Communion Class will start early Sept (date tba) and will run every Sunday except School Holidays until June 2021.
+First Communion Class will start November 8th (conditions permitting) and will run every Sunday (on site or online) except School Holidays until June 2021.

-CCD First Meeting for Parents in the Hall: One Sunday tba in Sept at 12:15pm.
+CCD First Meeting for Parents in the Hall: One Sunday tba at 12:15pm.

 CCD First Reconciliation: one Saturday early 2021 at 11:30am; just following the 11am Mass. ( If some FHC children miss 1st Reconciliation, parents please contact the parish to set an appointment with one of the priests.)